Ell1ott/OneTap/README.md

 ## 🛠️ Project Status

 **🚧 Early-stage development.**
-We're building the most intuitive voice-based productivity tool.
 Contributions and ideas are welcome!